rx-angular/rx-angular/libs/state/docs/api/rx-state.md

 ##### typeof: (k1: K1) => Partial<T>

-Read from the state in imperative manner by providing keys as parameters.
+Read from the state in an imperative manner by providing keys as parameters to reach deeply nested values.
 Returns the part of state object.

 _Example_